yiyansun/GeoAI/readme.md

 <details>
 <summary><b>Readings</b></summary>

-1. Li et al. (2024). *GeoAI for science and the science of GeoAI*.
-JOSIS.
+1. Li, W., Arundel, S. T., Gao, S., Goodchild, M. F., Hu, Y., Wang, S., & Zipf, A. (2024).
+GeoAI for science and the science of GeoAI.
+Journal of Spatial Information Science, (29), 1–25.
+2. Janowicz, K., Sieber, R., & Crampton, J. (2022).
+GeoAI, counter-AI, and human geography: A conversation.
+Dialogues in Human Geography, 12(3), 446-458.
-2. GeoAI: Machine Learning and Deep Learning with GIS – [GeoWGS84.com](https://www.geowgs84.com/post/geoai-machine-learning-and-deep-learning-with-gis)
+3. GeoAI: Machine Learning and Deep Learning with GIS – [GeoWGS84.com](https://www.geowgs84.com/post/geoai-machine-learning-and-deep-learning-with-gis)

-3. Janowicz et al. (2022). *GeoAI, counter-AI, and human geography: A conversation*.
-Dialogues in Human Geography.
+> I need to add a reading that focuses on the technical aspects of machine learning, such as a chapter from a machine learning textbook or a relevant research paper
+> 4. Burkov, A. (2019).
+The hundred-page machine learning book.
+Andriy Burkov. https://themlbook.com

 </details>